john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 To make this interesting, we will make two changes to our working area:

-1. Adding a new file `noether.txt`, and adding some text to it.
+1. Adding a new file `noether.txt`, with some arbitrary content.
 2. Changing one line in `main.py`.

 Now we will run: